-The changes are not slowing down.
-All of our fall holidays are coming soon and we must be ready.
+Sometimes, changes do not slow down.
+In the midst of keeping up with our regular schedules, we find ourselves in the middle of holidays.
+We have to stay ready.
 Halloween costumes, holiday goodie bags and the latest and greatest DIY projects are all on our priority lists.
-But every once in a while, it’s good to quite the “busy” and just rewind.
-This is where fall baking comes to play.
-When the scent of vanilla is abundant and you can actually see real vanilla flecks in your end results, this is a good change of pace.
+Our attention is demanded (or at least tempted) at every corner.
+Are you feeling overwhelmed?
+This is the part where we remember that it’s good to quite the “busy” and just rewind.
+This is where Fall baking comes to play.
+This is where we let the scent of vanilla become abundant and visible in our kitchens.
+This is where we slow down the pace.

 - 1 Tablespoon Ground Flax

 - ¼ cup Applesauce

-1 1/2 cups Wheat Flour
+- 1½ cups Wheat Flour

-1 1/2 teaspoon Baking Powder
+- 1½ teaspoon Baking Powder

-1/2 teaspoon Sea or Pink Salt
+- ½ teaspoon Sea or Pink Salt

-1/4 teaspoon Cinnamon
+- ¼ teaspoon Cinnamon

-2/3 cup Maple Syrup
+- ⅔ cup Maple Syrup

-1/2 cup Almond Milk
+- ½ cup Almond Milk

-1/4 cup melted Earth Balance Butter or Coconut Oil
+- ¼ cup melted Earth Balance Butter or Coconut Oil

-1 teaspoon Pure Vanilla Extract
+- 1 teaspoon Pure Vanilla Extract

-Seeds of 1 Vanilla Bean
+- Seeds of 1 Vanilla Bean

-Pre-heat oven to 375 degrees.
+- Pre-heat oven to 375 degrees.
 Line a muffin pan with liners and lightly spray with cooking spray.
 Combine applesauce and flax in a small bowl.
 In a mixing bowl, whisk together the wheat, baking powder, salt and cinnamon.
 Make a well in the dry ingredients in the center of the bowl.
 Slice open your vanilla bean down the center, lengthwise and scrape out all the dark seeds.